Nominalism in Metaphysics

 One solution to this is to embrace a version of Modal Realism, for instance David Lewis', according to which other possible worlds exist and contain things of the same kinds as the things in the actual world (see Lewis 1986a).
 Then properties get identified with classes whose members need not belong to the same possible world.
 Thus the property of scarlet things is the class of things that are scarlet in any possible world.
 And even if every actual F is a G and vice versa, since not every possible F is a G or vice versa, what makes something F, namely belonging to the class of actual and possible Fs, is not the same as what makes it G. The theory denies that there are and there could be necessarily coextensive properties.

-A final version of Nominalism is Resemblance Nominalism.
+Another version of Nominalism is Resemblance Nominalism.
 According to this theory, it is not that scarlet things resemble one another because they are scarlet, but what makes them scarlet is that they resemble one another.
 Thus what makes something scarlet is that it resembles the scarlet things.
 Similarly, what makes square things square is that they resemble one another, and so what makes something square is that it resembles the square things.
 Resemblance is fundamental and primitive and so either there are no properties or the properties of a thing depend on what things it resembles.

 Thus on one version of the theory a property like being scarlet is a certain class whose members satisfy certain definite resemblance conditions.
 On another version of the theory there are no properties, but what makes scarlet things scarlet is that they satisfy certain resemblance conditions.